 We are a country of extremes, There's no doubt.
 We have spent to overcome the syndrome of Solomon to turn social media into personal success showcases canned.
-Windows of our best management.
+Windows of our best Personal Branding.

 He "Solomon syndrome"Brings out our low self-esteem and almost sickening importance we place what they think the rest of us.
 And it makes us hide it and not jump to light our strengths for fear of breaking the status quo.